timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 To capture these symbolic and esoteric associations, our data structure will need to support:

-1. **Numerological associations**: In the EAV model, this suggests capturing numerological attributes for each card and defining relationships between cards that share numbers.
-For example, the Magician (I), Strength (XI), and The World (XXI) would be linked as different manifestations of the number 1. (this is important in, for example, capturing numerical correspondences (multiples of the same number), or sequential runs)
+1. **Numerological associations**: The EAV model will need to capture numerological attributes for each card and defining relationships between cards that share numbers.
+For example, the Magician (I), Strength (XI), and The World (XXI) would be linked as different manifestations of the number 1.[^4]

-2. **Elemental correspondences**: Jodorowsky associates each of the four suits with a classical element (Wands-Fire, Cups-Water, Swords-Air, Pentacles-Earth) and sees their interactions as fundamental to interpreting the cards.
-Air & fire as "active", earth and water as "passive", etc. etc. The EAV model should capture these elemental attributes for each suit and define rules for how the elements interact. (if there's a massive heap of wands in a given spread, for example, that's probably important; two of the same suit might amplify each other)
+2. **Elemental correspondences**: Jodorowsky associates each of the four suits (Wands, Cups, Swords, Pentacles) with a classical element (Fire, Water, Air, Earth) and sees their interactions as fundamental to tarot interpretation.
+Air and fire are seen as "active", earth and water as "passive", etc. etc. The EAV model should capture these elemental attributes for each suit, defining rules for how the elements interact.[^5]

 3. **Fluid interpretations**: Allowing multiple, context-dependent values for card attributes, which need to be dynamic, open to evolution or reinterpretation.
 Enabling the querent to add new attributes reflecting personal associations (yes yes yes).
 Representing card meanings as probabilistic or open-ended rather than definitive.
 The model might weight different interpretations based on the specific question, spread position, or adjacent cards.
 Importantly, Jodorowsky views the cards not as having fixed meanings, but fluid interpretations that interact with the querent or reader's own intuition and life experiences.
 So he would build in flexibility for attributes to shift based on context, which is definitely what we're after.